 HomeStreet Bank is a regional bank headquartered in Seattle, Washington serving residents in just 5 states.
 These are: Washington, Idaho, Oregon, California and Hawaii.

 If you’re in the market for a CD (certificate of deposit) you have several options to choose from with HomeStreet, but only a small handful come with competitive yields.

 Their CD suite consists of Custom CDs, IRA CDs, Jumbo CDs ($90k minimum required) and Featured CDs.
 They also have a “Home Purchase CD” and a “Set Your Own Goal CD” but they come with negligible yields per the time of this writing.
 The featured CDs are HomeStreet’s only competitive offers and they’re still ~1% less than what you can find with the top online banks.

 To see if HomeStreet’s CD rates are right for you, continue reading below.

 There are two variables that may affect the APY (annual percentage yield) that you receive on your CD with HomeStreet Bank.
 These are 1.
 Location, and 2.
 Deposit amount.

 Before displaying the rates of their CDs, HomeStreet Bank requires you to select your region (you can do that here).

 They have regions broken up into four groups – 1.
 California, 2.
 Eastern Washington, 3.
 Hawaii, and 4.
 Western Washington/Oregon.
 We should note that we’ve downloaded rate cards from each region and found the interest rates and APYs to be the same throughout.
-In more favorable interest rate environments, we suspect this would change.

 Custom and IRA CD Rates